osvaldopina/linkbuilder/README.md

 ...
 ```
 Then when perform a GET on previous controller (GET http://localhost:8080/ calling ```public Payload root()```)
-you have de following reponse:
+you get the following reponse:
 ```json
 {
     "queryValue": "anyQueryValue",